Ruaha River Lodge

 Rooms

+Chalets have a double or twin beds as well as sofas, writing desks, luggage racks and bedside tables made of local mafinga wood.
 Expect to sleep really well even though you'll be tuning in to a thousand unusual sounds at night: mattresses and pillows couldn't be more comfortable.
-The beige-coloured sheets and slightly dated-looking fabrics detract from the overall 'wow' factor but this is a minor quibble: as living spaces the bandas work really well and most of your time will be spent on the front deck.
+The beige-coloured sheets and slightly dated-looking fabrics detract from the overall 'wow' factor but this is a minor quibble: as living spaces the chalets work really well and most of your time will be spent on the front deck.

 Bathrooms are also enormous with double sinks slotted into a long run of screed surface; the rain showers are nice and high.
 Expect locally sourced soaps and shampoos with the Foxes' logo and a big pile of towels but be prepared for intermittent hot water from the solar-charged system if you coincide with overcast weather.
-A 220V line has been run into the all of the bandas so when the main generator is running - for about 8 hours a day - you can use all of your electrical kit.
+A 220V line has been run into all of the chalets so when the main generator is running - for about 8 hours a day - you can use all of your electrical kit.

 Features include:

-• Mosquito net
+- Mosquito net

-• Safe box
+- Safe box

 Eating